Skip to content

 3. Registering our scenarios and robot simulation code with the ReSim app so it can run them.

-4. Setting up a continuous integration action (e.g. a Github Action) to enable automated triggering of the simulations and blocking when they fail.
+4. Setting up a continuous integration action (e.g. a GitHub Action) to enable automated triggering of the simulations and blocking when they fail.

 The subsequent articles will cover in detail how to accomplish these steps.
 While the use of such simulations definitely do not obviate the need for rigorous real-world testing, they allow developers to minimize breakages and make improvements more quickly and confidently.